ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

 Recommendation: adopt Gemma (LoRA adapters) as the primary Math Agent for production and continued tuning due to its balance of performance and deployability; reserve Qwen3‑32B for targeted high‑resource evaluations or final-stage comparisons when maximum absolute performance is required.

-### 6.3.
-Comparative Analysis

-The CourseGPT agentic approach was compared against a baseline:

-- **Baseline:** Single LLM prompt for all queries (no explicit routing, no specialized agents).
-- **Findings:**
-  - Baseline model sometimes mixed math reasoning with conversational fluff.
-  - Code answers were less consistent and sometimes lacked proper structure.
-  - CourseGPT provided more reliable math and programming results due to specialization.
-  - The agent-based architecture also offered better modularity and made debugging and improvements easier (e.g., only improve the Math Agent without changing others).

 ---